Romania protests continue over plans to revive corruption bill

 - After 500,000 people took to the streets, the government withdrew controversial decree

-- But plans to protect politicians charged with corruption are still in the works and more protests are expected
+- Plans to protect politicians charged with corruption are still in the works

 (CNN)Demonstrations are expected to continue in Romania today despite a temporary government retreat over a bill that would have protected many politicians from being prosecuted for corruption.